 We’re not here to judge people on what they can say.
 However, is it true that dropshipping would be dead, even if everyone in the world knows about it?

 In this post, we’re going to address the question with statistics and facts.
-By the end, you’ll be able to decide for yourself whether dropshipping is dead or not in 2022.
+By the end, you’ll be able to decide for yourself whether dropshipping is dead or not.

 What Really Is Dropshipping?
 You Probably Understand It Too Narrowly!